-I recently finished building an identical Charger.
-When I discovered this kit, I wanted to build one that resembled the 1:1 that my dad owned.
-I bought two so I could build one for myself.
+This project started after I had finished building an identical Charger.
+When I had originally discovered this kit, I wanted to build one that resembled the 1:1 that my dad owned as well as build one for myself.
 After having struggled through the entire build, I didn’t want to subject myself to the same difficulties on the second kit.
 Rather than trash the kit, I decided that it needed a V8.
 I’m not going to try for functional accuracy but I wanted to get close.
-I pulled a 440 V8 from my spares and found out that it fit in the bay without having to hack the firewall.
-I would need to create a tunnel to make it fit under the car but I wasn’t worried about that.
-Then I thought that if I’m going to convert this Charger to a RWD V8, that it needed a Hemi.
-I had a spare one built and tried it out.
-FULL DISCLOSURE: The V8 is from one of Revell’s 1:25 scale Mopars.
-This Charger is 1:25 scale.
-I have a feeling that the same scale Hemi wouldn’t fit.
+I pulled a 426 Hemi from my spares and found out that it fit in the bay.

 - Opel GT rear axle

 - Dodge D100 gas tank

 - Unknown – Recaro seats, radiator and electric fan